fluidattacks/makes/README.md

 a powerful [CI/CD][CI_CD] system in just a few steps, in any technology.

+## Why?

+Designing a fast, reliable, reproducible, easy-to-use [CI/CD][CI_CD] system **is no easy task**.

+While there are free and paid tools in the market like:
+[Apache Ant][APACHE_ANT],
+[Docker][DOCKER],
+[Gradle][GRADLE],
+[Grunt][GRUNT],
+[Gulp][GULP],
+[Maven][APACHE_MAVEN],
+[GNU Make][GNU_MAKE]
+[Leiningen][LEININGEN],
+[Packer][PACKER],
+and
+[sbt][SBT].
+Most real world production systems:
+- Are composed of several programming languages, and most tools in the market are just focused in 1.
+- Contain hundreds of thousands of dependencies:
+  - Compilers
+  - Shared-Object libraries (.so)
+  - Runtime interpreters
+  - Configuration files
+  - Vendor artifacts
+  - Accounts / Credentials / Secrets

+  That most tools in the market cannot fetch, configure, and setup in an easy/automated/secure way, and most of them do not even support a way of declaring them.
+- Have tens to hundreds of developers working across the globe from different setups, stacks and operative systems.

+  And most tools cannot guarantee all of them an **exact** developing environment.
+- Have tens to thousands of production servers that need to be deployed to.

+  And most tools just cover the: How to build? and not the: How to deploy?.
+- Made of several micro-components that one need to orchestrate correctly, or fix sunday morning, instead of sharing with family :parasol_on_ground:.
+- Need to be **reliable** and **100% available**.

+You can instead use [Nix][NIX] which features:
+- A single build-tool for everything
+- Easy, powerful, modular and expressive dependency declaration.
+  From compilers to vendor artifacts.
+- Guarantees each developer an **exact**, [reproducible][REPRODUCIBLE_BUILDS] environment in which to build and run stuff.
+  Isolating as much as possible, reducing a lot of bugs along the way.
+- Defines a way for you to deploy software **perfectly**.
+- And therefore helps you build **reliable** and **100% available** systems.

+So, if [Nix][NIX] is that powerful: Why [Makes][MAKES], then?

+[Makes][MAKES] wraps [Nix][NIX]
+in a opinionated way
+that allows users and developers to get things done.
+We've been using it for 2 years now at [Fluid Attacks][FLUID_ATTACKS] and we have forgotten what's fixing production a sunday morning since then :wink:.

 <!-- This is updated automatically by a GitHub action, don't worry about it -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->